HotCakeX/Harden-Windows-Security/Wiki posts/Azure/How to Securely Connect to Azure VMs and Use RDP.md

 Create a VM in Azure and do not allow any open ports from Internet.
 Do not assign any public IP to the VM.

-In the Virtual Network section, choose the `VirtualNetwork1` for the VM and set its `Default` Subnet accordignly.
+In the Virtual Network section, choose the `VirtualNetwork1` for the VM and set its `Default` Subnet accordingly.

 <br>